My dog has diarrhea. What caused it and what do I do?

 Severe, explosive, unrelenting diarrhea is an emergency.

 Stool with blood in it calls for medical attention.
 Digested blood makes the feces appear black and tarry.
+In contrast, blood from lower in the gastrointestinal tract will appear bright red.

 If your dog continues to have diarrhea for longer than a day or two, you need to see a vet.
 I would not wait any longer than that.